Krisha McCoy, MS

 Arsenic toxicity is exposure to toxic amounts of arsenic.
 Arsenic is a naturally occurring element in the earth’s crust.
 It has no smell or taste.
 If you suspect you have been exposed to arsenic, contact your doctor right away.

-There are two primary forms of arsenic:
+There are 2 primary forms of arsenic: